CalebiroLab/sm_bArr/README.md

 A .mat file should be created containing 2 variables of 1x3 cells containing ‘tform’ transformations for channel alignement.
 The first variable named ‘t_piecewise_linear’ should contain nothing in first cell, the tform for transformation from C2 to C1 in second cell and the tform for transformation from C3 to C1 in the third cell.
 The second variable ‘t_piecewise_linear_rev’ has the similar structure but with reverse transformations (empty, C1 to C2, C1 to C3).
 We recommend using a 'piecewise linear' tform although an 'affine' tform transformation could be used as well.
 The alignment matrix should be stored in the folder specified as ‘global_folders.rawfolder’.
+#### ROI masks
+For each movie and each channel (C1,C2 and C3), a 8 bit single image sould be attached with values 1 whre the cell is and values 0 outside the region of interest.
+These mask files should be tif files and be named '{movie_name_basis}-C{n}_msk.tif'

 ## Trajectory analysis
 #### Detection and tracking
 Detection and tracking are done using the u-track software, which can be downloaded here: